 Ornaments should be unobtrusive, so choose things like small piles of pebbles and modern wall prints over candles and nick-nacks.

-You have read this article Bathroom Design with the title Bathroom Design.
-You can bookmark this page URL https://rfnart.blogspot.com/2013/11/bathroom-design.html.
+with the title Bathroom Design.
+You can bookmark this page URL http://rfnart.blogspot.com/2013/11/bathroom-design.html.
 Thanks!